Rev-9: Background

 The Rev-9 is portrayed by Gabriel Luna, who began a four-month casting process in December 2017.
 Rev-9 is an advanced machine sent from the future by Legion (an AI that succeeded Skynet after the timeline alteration following the events of Terminator 2: Judgment Day) from the year 2042 to terminate a woman named Dani Ramos, among others.
 Rev-9 has a traditional solid endoskeleton covered with a liquid-metal exoskeleton, somewhat similarly to the T-X from Terminator 3: Rise of the Machines and is considered a combination of the T-800 and the T-1000.
 The Rev-9 possesses the ability to fully split these two components into two separate, fully autonomous units.
 The separation does not significantly weaken either unit, making the Rev-9 one of the most formidable Terminator models yet seen (Its ability to take punishment is slightly lessened when the two are separate, but this only means that it is easier to throw the Rev-9 back or slow it down rather than actually destroying it).
 Its poly-alloy and endoskeleton can separate and fuse back together at a rapid pace, enabling it to split or merge during combat without ceasing its movements.
 Director Tim Miller commented on this upgrade, telling CinemaCon attendees, "Our cool new feature... is he can split.
 So, he's twice as deadly."
 However, the Rev-9 is at its strongest when it is one unit.

 Miller wanted the character to be "lethal and capable, but not so lethal that our heroes don't stand a chance to fight against him," saying, "You want to have some limits and you don't want him to have plasma weapons, or ones that explode like a nuclear bomb, which would mean the movie will be over quickly."
 Eventually, the filmmakers decided on a Terminator character that would essentially have a combination of the T-800's endoskeleton and the T-1000's liquid metal skin.
 The Rev-9 is shown to have a deeper personality than Arnold Schwarzenegger's T-800 character.
 Miller said the Rev-9 "is not some cold machine that has a limited personality like Arnold was.
 He is a fully featured character.
 He's more human than human, and if it's easier to charm his way past an obstacle versus kill it, stab it or break it down, he'll do that."
-For example, in the film, the Rev-9 tries to convince the other characters to let him kill Dani, implying that he will show them mercy and let them go if they do, and tries to use logic to coerce the T-800 into joining him, stating that they were both built for the purpose of ending humanity.
+For example, in the film, the Rev-9 tries to convince the other characters to let him kill Dani, implying that he will show them mercy and let them go if they do, and tries to use logic to persuade the T-800 into joining him, stating that they were both built for the purpose of ending humanity.
 During an earlier encounter with cops in Texas, it assumes a southern accent to blend in.